ankitmohokar/DockerAssignment/README.md

 Build the image using command: docker build -t flaskfinalv13 .

 Run the Docker container using the command: docker run -d -p 5000:5000 flaskfinalv13

+Copy the IP address from the Docker and use this address to run the application.